theCasm/optimized-algorithms/README.md

 function (depending on it's value) instead of just subracting one.
 Then I could just return the result plus it's
 exponent.
 Easy, right?
 No?
 It's confusing and terribly explained?
 Hey, I tried my best.

+# Square Root
+Newton's Method is a well known way to calculate square roots.
+So we just need to use that, right?
+Well, not exactly.
+Newton's Method needs a guess for square root, which it will nudge closer and closer to the actual root.
+If we just use
+the number as it's guess, it will take ages to lower it enough that we can start getting an accurate answer.

+How can we fix this?
+Well, if we look at a number in binary, we can see that a square root will have around half as
+many bits as it's square.
+Why is this?
+When you multiply two numbers, the product will have about as many digits as
+the sum of the numbers digits.
+As we can see from doing multiplication by hand, this is because we need to multiply
+every digit with every other digit.
+So, a square will just have the square roots digits twice.
+Can we abuse this to
+Get a good guess?

+With how floats and doubles work, they store an exponent with them.
+This is just how many (binary) digits they have!
+So, if we take this number and divide it by two, we have the number of excess digits the square has.
+In order to cut
+them off, we just need to divide by 2^(excess digits).

+That was a lot of work!
+Thankfully, the rest is pretty simple.
+We just need to store our guess and run Newton's method
+a few times, then we'll have our guess!

+This isn't perfect, when we try very large numbers even the small difference between our guess and the actual root is
+too much, and our guess is innacurate.
+Thank god this is only meant to be a simple optimized algorithm, otherwise I'd
+have to deal with that!
+Kind of reminds me of my terrible error handling in most of my other programs.